-- Preparation for the certifying examination conducted by the American Board of Veterinary Ophthalmology.
+- Preparation for the certifying examination of the American Board of Veterinary Ophthalmology.

 - Regular participation in clinical activities of the Ophthalmology Service including evening and weekend emergency duty.
-Residents must be able to arrive at the hospital within 15 minutes of an emergency call; therefore, residents must plan to live within 15 miles of the hospital.
-The ophthalmology residents are not obligated to rotate through general veterinary medical after-hours emergency service.
+Residents must be able to arrive at the hospital within 15 minutes of an emergency call.
+Ophthalmology residents are not obligated to rotate through the general veterinary medical after-hours emergency service.

 - Medical Ophthalmology - Beginning residents are initially under direct supervision of a faculty member.
-There is then a gradual increase in responsibility throughout the residency program; however, all new cases are seen in conjunction with an ACVO Diplomate.
+There is then a gradual increase in responsibility throughout the residency program; however, all new cases are seen in conjunction with an ACVO Diplomate throughout the residency.

-- Surgical training - Each resident must successfully complete a rigorous reading, simulator, and ex-vivo (cadaver eye, etc.) surgical training program.
-All intraocular and extraocular surgery on patients is done under direct supervision of senior staff until the resident has demonstrated sufficient skills to justify her or his operating independently.
+- Surgical Training - Each resident must successfully complete a rigorous reading, simulator, and ex-vivo (cadaver eye) surgical training program.
+All intraocular and extraocular surgery on patients is done under direct supervision of ACVO Diplomates until the resident has demonstrated sufficient skills to justify her or his operating independently.

-- Ophthalmic pathology – Under the direct supervision and mentoring of an ocular pathologist, residents are required to develop sufficient skills in and knowledge of ocular pathology to enable them to interpret gross and histopathologic changes in diseased ocular tissue.
+- Ophthalmic Pathology - Residents are required to develop sufficient skills in and knowledge of ocular pathology to enable them to interpret gross and histopathologic changes in diseased ocular tissue.

-- The UCD Mouse Biology Program (http://www.mousebiology.org/) is a major participant in the International Mouse Phenotyping Consortium (http://www.mousephenotype.org/).
-The UCD Veterinary Ophthalmology Service provides ophthalmic screening of mice for this program, which forms a major responsibility of the first-year resident.
+- The UCD Mouse Biology Program is a major participant in the International Mouse Phenotyping Consortium.
+The UCD Veterinary Ophthalmology Service provides ophthalmic screening of mice for this program, which constitutes a major responsibility for the first-year resident.

-- Attendance at two or more meetings of the American College of Veterinary Ophthalmologists, one Magrane Basic Science Course, and one or more of the UCD or UW phaco training courses is required during the residency training program.
-University funds may be available to partially subsidize the expenses involved in these, but attendance is ultimately the resident's responsibility.
+- External Courses- Attendance at two or more meetings of the American College of Veterinary Ophthalmologists, one Magrane Basic Science Course, and one or more of the UCD and/or University of Wisconsin phaco training courses is required during the residency training program.
+University funds may be available to subsidize the expenses involved in these, but attendance is ultimately the resident's responsibility.

 - Teaching - Considerable responsibility for teaching students in clinics and participation in teaching laboratories for UCD veterinary student courses is required.
 The resident may also be asked to provide some lectures in ophthalmology courses for UCD veterinary medical students, at local associations, or to veterinary student clubs.

 - The VMTH is committed to building strong relationships with its constituents and maintaining excellent communications within its walls.
 Therefore, timely and complete communication with referring veterinarians and clients forms a major part of the resident's duties.
-Residents must also establish and maintain cordial relationships with all members of the VMTH community: students, fellow-residents, faculty, staff, referring veterinarians, and clients.
+Residents must also establish and maintain cordial relationships with all members of the VMTH community: students, fellow house officers, faculty, staff, referring veterinarians, and clients.

 - Continuation into subsequent years of the training program is contingent upon satisfactory performance in previous and current years.